Adam-Thometz/Reptifeed/README.md

 ![Food page](user-flow-pictures/food-page.png)

-After searching through my real pantry, I found that I have arugula, dog food, mangoes, and calcium and multivitamin supplements and checked them off.
+After searching through my real pantry, I found that I have arugula, dog food, mangoes, and calcium and multivitamin supplements, all of which are considered staples of the skink diet, and checked them off.

 This is what my pantry looks like now: